OpenBW/BWAPI4J/README.md

 Build Steps:
  - Open the complete BWAPI4JBridge solution, including the BWAPI4JBridge project inside the solution from `<your path>/git/BWAPI4J/BWAPI4JBridge/` where <your path> is the path to your git directory.
  - Build the DLL to be used in the Java project via "Build - Rebuild BWAPI4JBridge" with the targets "Release" and "x86"

+## Usage

+When you want to run your bot, you might need to do following:

+### Original BW

+Please copy to PATH

+    BWAPI4JBridge.dll

+You might also need BWTA dlls:

+    libgmp-10.dll
+    libmpfr-4.dll

+### OpenBW

+Pleasy copy to PATH

+    OpenBWAPI4JBridge.dll